 Just like anything else of value in your business, your trademark needs to be protected.
 The best proactive step you can take to protect your brand is to register your trademarks.
-Registration is not required to own a trademark.
-Your trademark rights begin as soon as you begin using it in commerce.
+Registration is not required because your trademark rights begin as soon as you use it in commerce.
 However, the registration will stand in court as presumptive proof that 1) you own the mark, 2) the mark is protectable, and 3) you have the exclusive right to use the trademark in commerce.
-If you ever find yourself in the middle of a trademark lawsuit, these three presumptions will easily save you tens of thousands of dollars, and maybe more.
+If you ever find yourself in the middle of a cannabis trademark lawsuit, these three presumptions will easily save you tens of thousands of dollars, and maybe more.

-Additionally, state trademarks are available in all states that have legalized Cannabis.
+Additionally, state trademarks are available in all states that allow legal marijuana – including California, Oregon, Washington, and Colorado to name a few.
 Each state registration applies only within the state that issued it.
-This limits the reach and power of the trademark, but will generally carry the same strong presumptions of ownership, validity, and exclusivity as a federal trademark in any disputes against in-state competitors.
-Protecting a cannabis trademark at the state level in strategic jurisdictions is a smart choice for cannabis brands that want to lock in their trademark rights now, even before federal legalization.
+This limits the reach and power of the trademark but will generally carry the same strong presumptions of ownership, validity, and exclusivity as a federal trademark in disputes against in-state competitors.
+Protecting a cannabis trademark at the state level in strategic jurisdictions is a smart choice for legal marijuana, CBD, and hemp brands that want to lock in their trademark rights now, even before federal legalization.

-At Gleam Law, we have helped our clients successfully file and receive more than 100 cannabis trademark registrations at both the state and federal level.
-Those trademarks are company assets that could last forever and continue to grow in value in perpetuity.
-If you have an trademark that you’d like to protect, contact us for a free 30-minute trademark consultation.
+At Gleam Law, our cannabis trademark lawyers have helped clients around the world successfully file and receive more than 100 cannabis trademark registrations at both the state and federal level.
+Those trademarks are company assets that could last forever and continue to grow in value.
+If you have any questions about cannabis trademark laws or would like to discuss trademark protection with one of our attorneys in Los Angeles, San Francisco, Portland or Seattle , please contact us for a free 30-minute consultation.